henry9836/Space-Invaders/README.md

 ### Debug Mode

-Press Esc to go into debug mode there are serveral options in debug mode
+Press Esc to go into debug mode, there are serveral options in debug mode

 No Cooldown - Disables Weapon Cooldown for the player